 Specific Curriculum Organisation

-Students at Park View study a wide and varied curriculum during Key Stage 3 which is geared to developing their skills and attributes as learners in preparation for Key Stage 4.
+Students at Park View study a wide and varied curriculum at Lower School which is geared to developing their skills and attributes as learners in preparation for Upper School.

 We liaise closely with, and then build upon, the primary experience, ensuring that transition is as smooth and stress-free as possible.
 We: